LJCONNOLLY/Intro-to-TandT/projects/breaking-binaries.md

     <h3>DIY-ing Identity Expression</h3>
     <p>Dating apps force users to select singular, fixed categories for gender and sexuality that don't capture complexity.</p>
     <div class="quote-highlight">
-      "The only way I could show how my gender presentation fluctuates is by uploading multiple photos and explicitly writing about it in my bio." — Angel
+      "The only way I could show how my gender presentation fluctuates is by uploading multiple photos and explicitly writing about it in my bio." — Angel(pseudonym)
     </div>
     <p><strong>What users did:</strong> Uploaded multiple photos, wrote extensive bios, repurposed interest tags as identity signals.</p>
   </div>